ShakMR/3card/README.md

 ## Build your own bot

 You could potentially build your own bot by creating a new bot class.
 They are in the `/src/players` folder.
 Just extend the Bot class and have fun.

+## Next steps

+I'm currently creating a game server so you connect to other players online and play one against each other.
+But that's been done [here](https://github.com/ShakMR/my-trix-server) and still not finished.